 - Confinement to a Mental Hospital

-Knowing what is considered grounds for divorce in the eyes of the law can be difficult, so you can read this guide or set up a free consultation with Bineham & Gillen today.
+Knowing what is considered grounds for divorce in the eyes of the law can be difficult, so you can read this guide or set up a consultation with Bineham & Gillen today.

 In Texas, a divorce can fall under two categories: Fault or no-fault.
 Just as it sounds, no-fault divorce does not assign blame to either party.
 You will find this in divorces that fall under the grounds of insupportability and living apart.

 Insupportablity, also known as irreconcilable differences, means that both parties in a divorce are in agreement that the marriage is no longer endurable.
 Both agree on the divorce.
 There must be an expectation that the parties will not get back together and there must be proof that the disagreement causing their divorce is too difficult to overcome.

 A divorce can be granted if the couple has been living separately for three years consecutively.
 The divorce can be granted without assigning fault to either party.